smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Some microcopy tips:

 #####Microcopy doesn't just need to be functional
 Do take the chance to inject some personality into success messages, reward notifications, 404 pages, server messaging and similar.
+This can help customers feel comfortable with your product or service so they want to use it, and recommend it to friends.
 Just don't let personality get in the way of a user trying to perform an action, and tone down your branding when your user might be angry.

 #####Use the same language as your customers
 Don't expect a user to know what an in-house acronym means – and don't use them in your navigation.
 Similarly, don't assume that users will know what an icon means on your app.
 Consider supporting an icon with microcopy.